Rossella-Cecere/AI-TEI/README.md

 # AI-TEI
-Source materials and results for project about prompt engineering for TEI.
+Source materials and results for thesis project about prompt engineering for TEI.